SamuelBarbosaDev/work-at-codevance/README.md

 - Passo 4:
 ```
-GRANT ALL PRIVILEGES ON DATABASE myproject TO myprojectuser;
+GRANT ALL PRIVILEGES ON DATABASE db TO postgres;
 ```

 - Passo 5: